jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-015] Combat System State Update Error
-  - Description: After entering combat and attacking more than once, a React state update error occurs.
+[BUG-016] Incorrect Location Display in Game Session
+  - Description: The location display sometimes includes more information than just the location name.
   - Steps to Reproduce:
-    1. Enter combat in the Game Session
-    2. Attack more than once
+    1. Start a new game session
+    2. Observe the location display in the status area
-  - Expected Behavior: Combat should proceed without errors
+  - Expected Behavior: Only the location name should be displayed (e.g., "Dusty Crossroads")
-  - Actual Behavior: Console shows a React error about updating a component while rendering a different component
-  - Error Message: "Cannot update a component (`GameProvider`) while rendering a different component (`CombatSystem`)..."
+  - Actual Behavior: Additional narrative text is included in the location display
   - Status: Open
+  - Priority: Medium

+[BUG-017] Player Actions Not Visually Distinct in Narrative
+  - Description: Player actions are not visually emphasized in the game narrative.
+  - Steps to Reproduce:
+    1. Start a game session
+    2. Perform several actions
+    3. Review the narrative text
+  - Expected Behavior: Player actions should be visually distinct from the rest of the narrative
+  - Actual Behavior: Player actions blend in with the rest of the narrative text
+  - Status: Open
-  - Priority: High
+  - Priority: Medium
-  - Possible Fix: Review the `CombatSystem` component, especially the `updatePlayerHealth` function, to ensure state updates are not occurring during the render phase.

 ### Closed Bugs